+- AVM-WQ-1: During construction, Caltrans' Resident Engineer or designated contractor will ensure that all applicable construction site BMPs follow the latest edition of the Caltrans Construction Site BMP Manual to address temporary impacts associated with project construction (California Department of Transportation, 2017), including those associated with waste management, non-storm water management, tracking controls, and other BMPs as applicable.
+In addition to applicable BMPs in the Caltrans Construction Site BMP Manual, the following measures will also be implemented:

-- Good housekeeping - Erosion control - Sediment control - AVM-WQ-2: During construction, Caltrans' Resident Engineer or designated contractor will ensure compliance with the provision of the NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit) (Order No. 2009-0009-DWQ, NPDES No. CAS000002 as amended by Order No. 2010-0014-DWQ and Order No. 2012-0006-DWQ) and any subsequent amendment or renewal, as they relate to construction activities for the project.
+- Good housekeeping

+- Erosion control

+- Sediment control

+- AVM-WQ-2: During construction, Caltrans' Resident Engineer or designated contractor will ensure compliance with the provision of the NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit) (Order No. 2009-0009-DWQ, NPDES No. CAS000002 as amended by Order No. 2010-0014-DWQ and Order No. 2012-006-DWQ) and any subsequent amendment or renewal, as they relate to construction activities for the project.
 This will include submission of the Permit Registration Documents, including a Notice of Intent, risk assessment, site map, SWPPP, annual fee, and signed certification statement to the SWRCB via the Stormwater Multi-Application and Report Tracking System at least seven days prior to the start of construction.
 Construction activities will not commence until a Waste Discharger Identification number is received from the Stormwater Multi-Application and Report Tracking System.
-The SWPPP will be prepared by a qualified SWPPP developer and will meet the requirements of the Construction General Permit: - o Identifying potential pollutant sources associated with construction activities; - Identifying non-storm water discharges; - o Developing a water quality monitoring and sampling plan; - Implementing and maintaining BMPs to reduce or eliminate pollutants associated with construction sites. - AVM-WQ-3: Permanent Design Pollution Prevention and treatment BMPs will be implemented to minimize downstream effects, stabilize slopes, control runoff, and treat water quality volume generated from new impervious surface area.
+The SWPPP will be prepared by a qualified SWPPP developer and will meet the requirements of

+the Construction General Permit:

+- o Identifying potential pollutant sources associated with construction activities; - o Identifying non-storm water discharges; - Developing a water quality monitoring and sampling plan; - Implementing and maintaining BMPs to reduce or eliminate pollutants associated with construction sites. - AVM-WQ-3: Permanent Design Pollution Prevention and treatment BMPs will be implemented to minimize downstream effects, stabilize slopes, control runoff, and treat water quality volume generated from new impervious surface area.
 The project will include the construction and integration of 3 biofiltration swales into aesthetics, landscape, and revegetation plans within the project area. - AVM-WQ-4: Procedures in the Caltrans Stormwater Quality Handbooks, Project Planning and Design Guide will be followed for implementing and constructing treatment BMPs (three biofiltration swales) to the Maximum Extent Practicable.
 Additionally, all treatment BMPs will be consistent with the requirements of applicable permits, including the Caltrans MS4 permit, and will be inspected/monitored to ensure effectiveness.